Horseback Riding Calories Burned: Gait, MET & 30 Min

 How many calories does horseback riding burn in 30 minutes?

-A person weighing 160 lbs (73 kg) burns approximately 200 calories during 30 minutes of horseback riding.
-This is based on a MET value of 5.5.
+A person weighing 160 lbs (73 kg) burns approximately 210 calories during 30 minutes of horseback riding.
+This is based on a MET value of 5.5 for horseback riding.
 Heavier individuals burn more calories, and lighter individuals burn fewer.

 What is the MET value of horseback riding?

-The MET (Metabolic Equivalent of Task) value for horseback riding is 5.5.
+The default MET (Metabolic Equivalent of Task) value for horseback riding is 5.5, while the selected training style uses MET 5.5.
 This means horseback riding burns 5.5 times more energy than sitting at rest.
 MET values are established by the Compendium of Physical Activities and represent average energy expenditure for the activity.

 Is horseback riding good for weight loss?